Ryan-Essss/spotify-project/README.md

 ### Output
-All created CSV files are saved in output_Data and all visuals are saved in output_plots
+All created CSV files are saved in output_data and all visuals are saved in output_plots

 #### References
 ###### https://developer.spotify.com/documentation/web-api/